Remote performance improvement plans (PIP)

 A Performance improvement plan (PIP) shouldn’t come into play until you’ve completed exhausted all the following ideas:

-1. You’ve given ongoing, weekly feedback in your 1:1s using clear wording of what to do and what not to do, and examples of what the employee has done well and what to improve and how.
+1. You’ve given ongoing, weekly feedback in your 1:1s using clear wording and effective communication of what to do and what not to do, and examples of what the employee has done well and what to improve and how.

 2. You’ve retrained the person 2 times in each specific task that they are not meeting quality standards.
 You’ve offered access to additional courses, experts, group trainings, videos, and documentation.

-3. QA standards have been clarified, formalized, documented, and gone over with the employee to ensure they understand their job duties.
+3. QA standards have been clarified, formalized, documented, and gone over with the employee to ensure they understand their job duties and your expectations.

 4. You have set clear behavior guidelines and standards for communication, collaboration, and task management.